 If you’re an avid collector or just like to look at sex toys in a shop, vibrators and dildos are well known to you.
 While the toys we use are almost always similar in look and shape, with many functions, they haven’t always been around to solve our self-pleasure and masturbation concerns.
-Vibrators and dildos have an interesting history and backstory on their creation.
+History of sex toys, such as vibrators and dildos, is very interesting, and it gives us a backstory on their creation.

-Double ended and leather dildos appear to be referenced in art, bit even with the sexual openness of the Greek culture, there were strict rules on who could use a dildo on whom.
+Double-ended and leather ancient dildos appear to be referenced in art, bit even with the sexual openness of the Greek culture, there were strict rules on who could use a dildo on whom.
 Masculine control is indeed a very old idealism.

-Even before the Greeks, penis shaped rocks that are believed to be dildos have been found.
+Even before the Greeks, penis-shaped rocks that are believed to be ancient dildos have been found.
 However, as one may guess, vibrators are a much more recent invention, considering they need some kind of power source.
-Vibrators were originally created by doctors to treat women suffering from “hysteria”.
+The first vibrators were originally created by doctors to treat women suffering from “hysteria”.

 The practice of stimulating a woman to orgasm to treat “problems” caused by sexual deprivation (men not meeting the needs of women) began centuries before, but was perfected by the Victorian era.

 The tremoussoir as called by the Victorians, made it to the United States in the late 1700’s.
 Vibrators were still considered strictly medical devices, though, and “hysterical” women were advised to try home treatments, like riding a horse, or marrying someone very sexually active.

 Starting in 1899, battery-operated sex toys were sold as as home appliances.
 These products were marketed as something to enhance beauty.
 Some advertisements claimed they would give women “perpetual youth”.

 The sexual revolution in the mid 90’s led to the invention of the iconic Hitachi Magic Wand.
 The Hitachi is still alive and thriving, and marketed as a personal massager.
 It’s considered one of the best selling vibrators around.